claytondaley/TxPyro/README.md

     # As mentioned above, calls use the "transparent" proxy.method() syntax:
     deferred = deferred_generating_proxy.remote_method()

-Server: Pyro4Protocol & Pyro4ProtocolFactory
+Server: Pyro4Protocol & Pyro4ServerFactory
 ============================================

 The first migrated component only needed to use Pyro4 as a client.
 To migrate additional components, I needed an implementation of Pyro4's server-side logic inside Twisted.
 As is true of most synchronous code, minor modifications were not going to do the trick.
-Instead, I rearranged existing Pyro4 logic (found mostly in Daemon.handleRequest and Message.recv) into Twisted's Protocol and Factory framework.
+Instead, I rearranged existing Pyro4 logic (found mostly in `Daemon.handleRequest` and `Message.recv`) into Twisted's Protocol and Factory framework.
 Since this code continues to use significant portions of the Pyro4 core, it's possible (but by no means certain) that it will support past and future Pyro4 versions.

 twisted-pyro shares most of its syntax with Pyro4: